GreenBalloonPHIGHTING/ABOUTME-HII/README.md

 INT/W2I AND C+H FREELY!! as long not a weirdo
 Im in many fandoms but Phighting and Sonic are my top !! my fav char is coil phighting? ok!
 :3 !!
-the inphernal in pic is my oc btw ok
+the inphernal in pic is my oc btw ok..?